 The “orig” claim “tn” value validation shall be performed as follows:

-The P-Asserted-Identity header field value shall be checked as the telephone identity to be validated if present, otherwise the From header field value shall be checked.
+The P-Asserted-Identity header field value shall be checked as the Telephone Identity to be validated if present, otherwise the From header field value shall be checked.

 If two or more P-Asserted-Identity values are received in an INVITE request, local policy shall determine which P-Asserted-Identity value(s) are passed to the verification server.
 If two or more P-Asserted-Identity values are received by the verification service, the verification server shall check each of them until it finds one that is valid and indicate the verification result of each value checked.

-If the call is to an emergency services destination, and the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted as described in Annex C of J-STD-036-C-2, then treat the calling TN as if it were an E.164 number; i.e., canonicalize the calling TN to remove any leading '+' sign or visual separators (i.e., “.”, “-“, “(“, and “)”), and then use the resulting digit-string to check the "orig" claim.
-This special procedure shall be applied only if the non-dialable callback number is a digit-string of 10 digits with leading digits "911" or 11 digits with leading digits "1911".
+If the call is to an emergency services destination, and the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted as described in Annex C of [J-STD-036-C-2], then treat the calling TN as if it were an E.164 number; i.e., canonicalize the calling TN to remove any leading “+” sign or visual separators (i.e., “.”, “-”, “(”, and “)”), and then use the resulting digit-string to check the “orig” claim.
+This special procedure shall be applied only if the non-dialable callback number is a string of 10 digits with leading digits “911” or 11 digits with leading digits “1911”.

-The value associated with a “dest” claim of type "tn" shall be validated using the canonicalized value of the To header field TN.
+The value associated with a “dest” claim of type “tn” shall be validated using the canonicalized value of the To header field TN.

-A “dest” claim that contains a service URN in the ‘sos’ family, which will be of type “uri” shall be validated using the To header field uri, normalized as specified in [RFC 8224], and the URN-equivalence procedures defined in [RFC 8141].
+A “dest” claim that contains a service URN in the “sos” family, which will be of type “uri”, shall be validated using the To header field “uri”, normalized as specified in [IETF RFC 8224], and the URN equivalence procedures defined in [IETF RFC 8141].

-As discussed in [RFC 8224], call features such as call forwarding can cause calls to reach a destination different from the destination identified in the To header field.
+As discussed in [IETF RFC 8224], call features such as call forwarding can cause calls to reach a destination different from the destination identified in the To header field.
 The method of determining whether or not these call features or other B2BUA functions have been used legitimately is specified in [ATIS-1000085].

-If the procedures in [ATIS-1000085] are not supported, and in order to avoid false positive or false negative validation results when a SHAKEN Identity header is conveyed in a retargeted INVITE request, the verifier shall validate a received “shaken” PASSporT as specified above, with the following exception:
+If the procedures in [ATIS-1000085] are not supported, and in order to avoid “false” positive or negative validation results when a SIP Identity header field is conveyed in a retargeted INVITE request, the verifier shall validate a received “shaken” PASSporT as specified above, with the following exception:

-If the canonicalized value of the Request-URI TN does not match the canonicalized value of the TN in the To header field, then the verifier shall skip verification, and treat the verification event as if no Identity header was received (NOTE-1).
+If the canonicalized value of the Request-URI TN does not match the canonicalized value of the TN in the To header field, then the verifier shall skip verification, and treat this event as if no Identity header was received (NOTE-1).

 As an optional enhancement to the above exception, if the verifier is able to determine that the mismatching TNs in the Request-URI and To header field identify the same destination, then it may perform normal SHAKEN verification (NOTE-2).

-NOTE-1: This exception would skip verification for all cases where an INVITE request is retargeted to a new TN, since the verification service is unable to determine whether the INVITE was legitimately retargeted or maliciously replayed.
+NOTE-1: This exception will skip verification for all cases where an INVITE request is retargeted to a new TN, since the verification service is unable to determine whether the INVITE was legitimately retargeted or maliciously replayed.
 Also, even though verification is skipped in this case, the SP may cache the received Identity header to support subsequent trace back.